 Discussion

-The relative importance of the two categories of foundation plant species for the avian community was examined through associational pattern analyses by season, and the hypothesis that positive effects were species and season-specific was supported.
-Bird species richness, diversity, and trophic guild abundances were higher at foundation plants.
+Need general topic sentence - Plant-animal interactions in deserts provides a key means to better understand community assembly patterns in many ecosystems such as deserts.
+The hypothesis that foundation plant species provide non-trophic, i.e. not resource-driven, benefits to the resident bird communities was supported in the Mojave Desert.
+The two ecological contexts that we predicted to influence positive outcomes for birds including species and seasonal specificity were also supported suggesting that these dynamics are consistent but warrant deeper examination.
+Avian species richness, diversity, and trophic guild abundances were higher at foundation plants.
 Diverse bird communities were most likely to be associated with foundation shrubs rather than at open or cacti microhabitats.
-This suggests that foundation plant species effects are species-specific at a given site within a region (or that different species of birds use these habitats differently) and they are still important for community composition (Ellison 2019).
+This suggests that foundation plant species effects are species-specific at a given site within a region (or that different species of birds use these habitats differently) and uniquely influence community composition (Ellison 2019).
 Foundation plants change community structure by modifying community assembly and generally support a higher α-diversity and a larger species pool relative to the open-gap (Kikvidze et al. 2015).
 Both mechanisms were likely relevant drivers of the observed bird-plant association patterns in this system.
-Additionally, bird behaviour varied by season and microhabitat.
-Benefits estimated through observed behaviors were mostly non-trophic such as using plants for structural purposes as we observed increased territorial displays at shrubs in the spring.
+Additionally, the mean frequencies of behaviours varied both by season and by microhabitat.
+Benefits estimated through observed behaviors were primarily non-trophic such as using plants for structural purposes as we observed increased territorial displays at shrubs in the spring.
 Thus, foundation species are structural agents of facilitation that aid in increasing the diversity of the local avian community but interactions with these microhabitats differ seasonally.